ImSuvodeep/super-resolution/README.md

 Prerequisites
-Before running the script, ensure that you have the necessary dependencies installed.
-The required libraries include:
+Before running the script, ensure you have the neccessary depecdencies installed.The required libraries include:
 OpenCV (cv2)
 NumPy (numpy)
 PyTorch (torch)